marckassay/PSTrueCrypt/README.md

 # PSTrueCrypt
-PSTrueCrypt is a PowerShell module to mount and dismount TrueCrypt containers.
+PSTrueCrypt is a PowerShell module for mounting TrueCrypt and VeraCrypt containers.

 ### Features:
 * No configuration files are needed.
 Registry is used to store non-sensitive data for the container.
 * Supports the use of keyfiles
-* Uses SecureString and binary string (BSTR) to handle password securely.
+* Uses SecureString and binary string (BSTR) to handle password securely

 ### Limitations:
-* Only supports TrueCrypt containers.
-No support for disk/parition or system encryption.
+* No support for disk/parition or system encryption
+* TrueCrypt or VeraCrypt must be installed

 ### Notes:
 * Only tested on Windows 10 using .NET 4.6
 * One love, one heart.
-(I'm unaware of any other users or developers.)
-So there are unknown issues.
+(One project, one contributor)  So there are most likely unknown limitations and issues.
-Please add an issue if found.
+Please add any feedback, concerns, requests and/or bugs in the 'Issues' section of this project

 ## Instructions
 * Download project to your PowerShell Module directory.
 Or if PsGet is installed run the following command: